Can we write ourselves free?

 I always thought so.
 When I was a child, lacking in courage and afraid of an audience I would speak to myself in the mirror, and I fancied myself free.
 When I was a woman, lacking in courage and afraid of my own wounds I would write on a page, and I fancied myself free.
 Freedom never looked the same on me.
 Always changing its coats.
 I was always writing, and speaking, and singing to catch a glimpse of that freedom.

-I would write so incessantly that there is a piece of pencil lead lodged in both the thumb of my right hand, and the palm of my right hand.
+I would write so incessantly that there is a piece of pencil lead lodged in both the thumb of my left hand, and the palm of my right hand.
 Writing is in my blood, literally.
-Perhaps it is this access to what it means to be free that had literacy deemed a crime for Black bodies during enslavement.
+Perhaps it is this access to what it means to be free that had literacy deemed a crime for Black peoples during enslavement.
 I am forever a fugitive.

 Publications